exein-io/pulsar/crates/validatron/README.md

 ## Status

-Now have the base functionalities needed by Pulsar and a custom DSL.
+Now have the base functionalities needed by Pulsar.
 Missing features are work in progress.

 ## Contributing